-Proteomedix leases office and lab space in Zurich Switzerland, which requires lease payments of approximately \$74,000 for the years ended December 31, 2024 and 2025, and which is insignificant to the Company's condensed consolidated financial statements.
+Proteomedix leases office and lab space in Zurich Switzerland.
+On April 1, 2024, the original lease was amended to add additional office and laboratory space.
+The lease amendment was accounted for as a separate lease, resulting in an additional right-of-use asset and lease liability of approximately \$88,000.
+The lease, as amended, requires payments of approximately \$60,000 for the remainder of 2024, and \$122,000 for the year ended December 31, 2025, and is insignificant to the Company's condensed consolidated financial statements.

 The Company entered into a short-term lease in Palm Beach, Florida with an unrelated party, with a commencement date of May 1, 2022, for approximately \$14,000 per month.
 The lease, which was personally guaranteed by the Company's former CEO, ended on April 30, 2023.
-During the three months ended March 31, 2023, the Company incurred rent expense on this lease of approximately \$48,000, and variable lease expense of approximately \$4,000.
+During the three and six months ended June 30, 2023, the Company incurred rent expense on this lease of approximately \$2,000 and \$51,000, respectively, and variable lease expense of approximately \$4,000 for both periods.